x2-dmmd/x2/md/documents/variables.md

 cnst 5 myInteger
 ```

-Attemping to delete the variable will cause an error to be thrown.
+Attempting to delete the variable will cause an error to be thrown.
 Note that even though a constant cannot be removed manually, it is still garbage collected if it is a local variable.

 ---